 Accident and Injury Cleanup

-Biohazard cleanup companies also offer accident and injury cleanup at trauma scenes where biohazardous materials are present, regardless of whether a death occurred.
+Biohazard cleanup companies also offer accident and injury cleanup at trauma scenes where biohazardous materials are present, regardless of whether death occurred.
 This may include the scene of a car accident, household accident, or industrial accident.
 Biohazard cleanup companies can perform biohazardous waste transport and disposal according to all state and federal regulations.